Zendesk vs HubSpot: The definitive 2026 comparison

 Choose the right tool or upgrade the one you have

-So, who wins the Zendesk vs HubSpot showdown?
-Honestly, it depends on what your company needs most.
+So, who wins the Zendesk vs HubSpot showdown in 2026?
+It depends on your company's core mission.

 -